The Latest: Person of interest detained in killings probe

 6:55 p.m.

-Police say they have detained a person of interest in their investigation into the killings of four people at North Dakota business.
+Police say they have detained a person of interest in the investigation into the killings of four people at a North Dakota business.

 Mandan police said in a release Thursday evening that investigators are following up on a tip that led them to Washburn, about 35 miles (56 kilometers) north of Mandan.